Hartnup Disease

 Barcelona, CT, ES

-Rafael Artuch-Iriberri practices in Barcelona, Spain.
+Rafael Artuch-Iriberri practices practicing medicine in Barcelona, Spain.
 Mr. Artuch-Iriberri is rated as an Elite expert by MediFind in the treatment of Hartnup Disease.
-His top areas of expertise are Hartnup Disease, PMM2-Congenital Disorder of Glycosylation, Leigh Syndrome, and Folate Deficiency.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Hartnup Disease, PMM2-Congenital Disorder of Glycosylation, Leigh Syndrome, and Folate Deficiency.

 Languages Spoken: